 Pillar Two – global minimum taxation

 Pillar Two sets a global minimum tax rate (15 percent) and targets large MNE groups with global turnover above €750 million.

-Under Pillar Two, if the jurisdictional effective tax rate of an MNE group is below the global minimum tax rate, its parent or subsidiary companies will be required to pay top-up tax in the jurisdictions they’re located to meet the shortfall.
+Under Pillar Two, if an MNE group's jurisdictional effective tax rate is below the global minimum tax rate, its parent or subsidiary companies will be required to pay top-up tax in their jurisdictions to meet the shortfall.

 Pillar Two consists of a series of Global Anti-Base Erosion (GloBE) rules, including: